-National Science Week, observed this year from August 13 to 21 in Australia celebrates the scientific foundation for all our innovative breakthroughs.
+National Science Week, observed this year from August 10 to 18 in Australia celebrates the scientific foundation for all our innovative breakthroughs.
 It was initiated by the Australian government, which organizes their event every August, to celebrate the impact of science, engineering, math, and technology on the world, as well as recognize the contributions of Australian scientists.
+If this inspires you to pursue a degree in science, have a look at these science scholarships on Schoalroo – they may help you fulfill your dreams.
 This event has grown in popularity and is now celebrated by various countries such as Britain, India, and Ireland, to name a few.
 The dates for National Science Week are determined by each participating country.

 History of National Science Week